ACT website

 The Corridor Cities Transitway

+The Action Committee for Transit believes that the Corridor Cities Transitway should be constructed as light rail.
 Better rail transit is badly needed north of Shady Grove.
-The Action Committee for Transit believes that the Corridor Cities Transitway must be constructed as light rail.
-By itself, however, this one rail line is not a solution to the upcounty's transportation needs.
-It does not provide the access to the Metrorail system that upcounty residents want and need.
+However, even if built to its full length as rail this line by itself would not be a solution to the upcounty's transportation needs.
+It would not provide the access to the Metrorail system that the upcounty wants and needs.
 Only by building a comprehensive rail system for the upcounty can the full value of the Corridor Cities Transitway be realized.

-The principal limitation is that the transitway will not take people from Germantown and Clarksburg to the Red Line.
-Residents of these areas will still have to take the bus to Shady Grove after the light rail is built.
-The rail line will be too slow because the route detours far to the west and the trains will stop at many red lights.
+The principal limitation is that it will not take people from Germantown and Clarksburg to the Red Line.
+Residents of these areas would still have to take a bus on I-270 to reach Shady Grove even after the transitway reaches their area.
+The transitway will be too slow because the route detours far to the west and vehicles will stop at many red lights.

 Another problem is that as currently planned, the transitway will terminate at a parking lot on I-270 next to the Comsat building.
 It should extend into Clarksburg town center, where it would be reachable on foot.